rubberducky56/rubberducky56.github.io/_posts/maths/2022-10-23-topology-and-infinite-primes.md

 In this article, we will be exploring one of those proofs that proves a simple concept, with completely overpowered mathematics.
 There are some simple mathematical statements that seem to have a multitude of different proofs, for example Pythogoras' Thoerem, and the infinitude of the prime numbers.
 The statement we will be proving is that there are an infinite number of prime numbers.
 The overpowered mathematics we will be using comes from topology - namely Furstenberg's topology on the integers.

 [Hillel Furstenberg](https://en.wikipedia.org/wiki/Hillel_Furstenberg) is a German mathematician who cooked up a topology on the integers, and used this to prove the infinitude of the primes - all whilst he was an undergraduate at Yeshiva University in New York.
+Furstenberg's paper is possibly the shortest mathematical paper I have come across - it is only a page long.
+Check out the [full paper here](https://www.math.auckland.ac.nz/~gauld/750-05/inftlymanyprimes.pdf).

 We start by exploring arithmetic progressions of integers.